 And the United States Geological Service (USGS) provides this definition and vivid description:

-.
+Rocks as small as tiny clay particles and larger that are moved by the water are called sediment.
 Fast-moving water can pick up, suspend, and move larger particles more easily than slow-moving waters.
-This is why rivers are more -looking during storms—they are carrying a LOT more sediment than they carry during a low-flow period.
+This is why rivers are more muddy-looking during storms—they are carrying a LOT more sediment than they carry during a low-flow period.
 In fact, so much sediment is carried during storms that over one-half of all the sediment moved during a year might be transported during a single storm period.

 (Our Oxford don might agree with the National Geographic, but certainly not with the USGS!)